Dante (Devil May Cry): Devil May Cry video games

 In the 2008 video game Devil May Cry 4, which takes place after Devil May Cry and Devil May Cry 2, Dante attacks the religious leader of the Order of the Sword founded under Sparda.
 Trish infiltrates the Order as Gloria to confirm it is Sanctus by handing him Vergil's Yamato sword whereas Dante ends up as a boss character against the game's protagonist, Nero, when he seemingly assassinates Sanctus.
 Dante falls back while convincing Nero that the Order is more than it appears.
 Dante later befriends Nero in another match, having intended to take back Vergil's restored sword before deciding to let Nero keep it as they now have a common enemy in Sanctus.
 After Sanctus kidnaps Nero to use him to power the Savior, Dante becomes playable for the second half of the game as he fights to disable Sanctus completely while saving Nero and his girlfriend Kyrie after they were used to give life to the Savior colossus that Sanctus made into his vessel.
 Once Sanctus and the Savior are destroyed after Nero and Kyrie escape, Dante entrusts Nero with Vergil's sword.

 Dante makes a return appearance as one of the main characters in Devil May Cry 5 in 2019.
-He is hired by a mysterious man who calls himself V to battle the demon Urizen but is defeated by him in the game's opening scene, presume to be dead as he ends up missing after his defeat.
+He is hired by a mysterious man who calls himself V to battle the demon Urizen but is defeated by him in the game's opening scene, presumed to be dead as he ends up missing after his defeat.
 It is revealed that he spent the next month in a coma protected by the sword Sparda.
 V eventually manages to locate him, and he spends the next several hours fighting Urizen's forces.
 Dante uses Rebellion's power to absorb the Sparda into himself, acquiring his new demonic powers alongside a new blade simply named "Dante" (ダンテ).
 He still discourages Nero from taking part in the battle against Urizen, having learned that Urizen is Vergil, who is also revealed to be Nero's father.
 After Dante defeats Urizen, V merges with him to reconstitute Vergil.
 Dante reveals that Vergil is Nero's father before facing his brother in a climactic duel, but Nero intervenes and forces the two to reconcile.
 Dante and Vergil embark on a one-way trip to the underworld to cut the Qliphoth's root and to seal the portal with the Yamato, leaving the human world in Nero's hands.
 In the final scene, Dante is shown sparring with Vergil in the underworld, no longer as enemies but as friendly rivals while at the same time fending off waves of demons.